micmejia/bible-dump/AMPC/Luke/Luke 8.md

-While He was still speaking, a man from the house of the director of the synagogue came and said [to Jairus], Your daughter is dead; do not [^q]weary _and_ trouble the Teacher any further.
+While He was still speaking, a man from the house of the director of the synagogue came and said [to Jairus], Your daughter is dead; do not weary _and_ trouble the Teacher any further.